groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/advanced-joining-options/merge-word-docs-groupdocs-merger-java/_index.md

 ---
-title: "remove pagebreaks merging word with GroupDocs.Merger for Java"
+title: "How to merge docx and remove pagebreaks with GroupDocs.Merger for Java"
-description: "Learn how to remove pagebreaks merging word documents using GroupDocs.Merger for Java, delivering a seamless continuous flow without extra pages."
+description: "Learn how to merge docx files and remove pagebreaks word using GroupDocs.Merger for Java, delivering a seamless continuous flow without extra pages."
-date: "2026-01-16"
+date: "2026-03-17"
 weight: 1
 url: "/java/advanced-joining-options/merge-word-docs-groupdocs-merger-java/"
 keywords: